nickbnf/glogg/BUILD.md

     - QtNetwork
     - QtXml
     - QtTest
-* curl on Mac\Linux to build sentry (or switch to none in cmake options)
+* Boost (1.58 or later, header-only part)
+* Ragel (6.8 or later; precompiled binary is provided for Windows; has to be installed from package managers on Linux or Homebrew on Mac)
-* nsis to build windows installer (optional)
+* nsis to build installer for Windows (optional)
+* Precompiled OpenSSl library to enable https support on Windows (optional)

 All other dependencies are provided in 3rdparty directory.